 This 3-day hands-on class introduces participants to the environmental applications of ESRI's ArcGIS 10 software.
 The course will build upon a discussion of general concepts and vocabulary to form a comprehensive overview of ArcGIS 10’s functions and uses in the environmental field.
-Each participant will have their his or her own computer workstation to create, edit, display and analyze real world environmental data during numerous hands-on exercises.
+Each participant will have their own computer workstation to create, edit, display and analyze real world environmental data during numerous hands-on exercises.
 On the third day, participants will have an opportunity to expand their skills by applying their knowledge to more complex and in-depth projects.

-"It is very applicable to my job duties, I will immediately be able to use these tools."
-E. Moore, March 2013
+"It is very applicable to my job duties, I will immediately be able to use these tools." -E. Moore, March 2013

-"…very relevant to natural resource work. " S. Miller, March 2013
+"…very relevant to natural resource work. " -S. Miller, March 2013

 After completing this course, participants will be able to:

 - Apply a conceptual overview of GIS and spatial analysis to environmental data